Application FAQs

 Q: What is teaching like during off-service rotations?

 A: University of Washington resident and fellowship programs are some of the best in the country, and the UW School of Medicine is consistently ranked high.
 One of the strengths of our program is the excellence of the off-service rotations, each of which is designed to specifically develop skills as an EM physician.
-Residents will be taught by world-renowned faculty who are passionate in their field and will work alongside dedicated and highly-recruited fellows and senior residents from multiple disciplines.
+Residents will be taught by world-renowned faculty who are passionate about their field and will work alongside dedicated and highly recruited fellows and senior residents from multiple disciplines.

 Q: Are there research opportunities for residents?